zhangzj1209/MLMSA/README.md

 - Install the package

-**Note:** We do not recommend that you install the package below the following version, the higher version is adapted, you are welcome to explore more.
+(**Note:** We do not recommend that you install the package below the following version, the higher version is adapted.)
 ```
 conda install numpy==1.21.5 pandas==1.4.2 matplotlib==3.5.1 scipy==1.8.0 obspy==1.3.0
 ```